Sherlock Holmes: The Case of the Silver Earring: Development

+Development of the game started in January 2003.
 The game's story and design is credited to Jalil Amr, based on an unpublished pastiche novel by Amr.
 Both sound and voiceovers for the English version are credited to Pteroduction Sound, Alexander Dudko, and Sergey Geraschenko.
 Unlike the English version, however, the German voice cast is listed at the Internet Movie Database.
 Music within the game consists of compositions by Antonín Dvořák, Edvard Grieg, Robert Schumann, and Pyotr Tchaikovsky.

 Gameplay

 Silver Earring is a point-and-click (mouse controlled) third person adventure in which the players play as both Holmes and Watson.
-Clicking in the general direction the players wish to go will usually cause the character to move in that direction.
+Clicking in the general direction will usually cause the character to move in that direction.
 When there is the footsteps icon, clicking will take the character to the next "authorized" spot.
 Double-clicking makes Holmes or Watson run.

 Right-clicking brings up the inventory bar.
-Throughout the game, Holmes’s tools of the trade (a magnifying glass, measuring tape and test tube) are in inventory.
+Throughout the game, Holmes's tools of the trade (a magnifying glass, measuring tape and test tube) are in inventory.
 These are frequently used.
 Inventory also includes a notebook, which is essential to understanding the game.
-The notebook has transcripts of witnesses’ conversations.
+The notebook has transcripts of witnesses' conversations.
 Also, the notebook contains documents and an analysis of the physical evidence.

 As Holmes, the players spend time searching for important clues, most of which the bumbling police force will miss.
-Items are at least partly visible, though some don’t become "hot" until an action in the game triggers them.
-The players can also analyze various clues using Holmes’s desktop laboratory.
+Items are at least partly visible, though some don't become "hot" until an action in the game triggers them.
+The players can also analyze various clues using Holmes's desktop laboratory.